andyl5/Hangman-Game/README.md

 ## Description

 This is the classic game Hangman.
-The player will guess a word/phrase one letter at a time.
+The player will guess a word one letter at a time.
 If the player guesses the correct letters before the man is fully drawn, they win!
 If the player guesses incorrectly, the man dies and the player loses.

 ## Getting Started